gbirke/serialrenamer/README.md

 ## Future Improvements
 - Search theTVDB in the background based on the currently selected folder name.
 - Custom rename patterns
+- Replace PHP app with node.js to get an isomorphic app